corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/cordapps/database-management.md

 ## Distributing scripts with CorDapps

 By default Corda expects a Liquibase script file name to be a hyphenated version of the `MappedSchema` name (upper case letters changed to lowercase and be prefixed with hyphen, except the beginning of file).
+For instance, for a `MappedSchema` named *MySchema*, Corda searches for a *my-schema.changelog-master.xml* file
-E.g. for a `MappedSchema` named *MySchema*, Corda searches for a *my_schema.changelog.master.xml* file (*json* and *sql* extensions are also allowed) under *migration* package in CorDapp JARs.
+(*json* and *sql* extensions are also allowed) under *migration* package in CorDapp JARs.

 You can also set the name and the location in the `MappedSchema` code by overriding a field `val migrationResource: String`.